When you use Google products, you’re trusting us with your information. Google is committed to keeping your data private and safe.

-We use this information to improve the performance and reliability of our products and services, as well as the services provided by our media partners.
+When you turn the “Help improve your device” setting on, we use this information to improve the performance and reliability of our products and services, including services provided by our partners.

 - Open the Google Home app .

-- In the top right corner of the device card, tap the device card menu Settings Privacy.
+- At the top right corner of the screen, tap Settings Recognition & sharing.